openmm/openmm/docs-source/usersguide/library.rst

 In Visual Studio, make sure the "Solution Configuration" is set to "Release" and not "Debug".
-The “Solution Configuration” can be set using the drop-down menu in the top toolbar, next to the green arrow (see :numref:`Figure,Visual Studio configuration` below).
+The “Solution Configuration” can be set using the drop-down menu in the top toolbar, next to the green arrow (see :autonumref:`Figure,Visual Studio configuration` below).
 Due to incompatibilities among Visual Studio versions, we do not provide pre-compiled debug binaries.